kevintruong/til/Schedule/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 Here P2 Arrives, then P1 arrives, then P5, then P4, then P3.
 You can see the convoy effect for P5.

 **Advantages**
-* Simple implementation
+-Simple implementation

 **Disadvantages**
-* Long running processes could block all other processes
+-Long running processes could block all other processes

 ## Round Robin (RR)